Monday Beavers are one of two Beaver colonies who meet at the Bethesda Church Hall.

 We have divided our Beaver colony into three lodges – The Rabbits, The Badgers and The Foxes.
 Each lodge comprises a lodge leader (who tends to be the eldest in the lodge) and approximately 6 Beavers.

 Beavers are awarded ‘pasta points’ for showing initiative, commitment, care for others, each lodge competes for the most pasta points at the end of the term.

-Phil Carpenter (Parent Volunteer) – Phil has been helping out with Monday Beavers since his son Finn joined in February 2013.
+Phil Carpenter (Beaver Scout Leader) – Phil has been helping out with Monday Beavers since his son Finn joined in February 2013.
 Phil, a keen mountaineer, triathlete and ex adventure scout, enjoys challenging the beavers with a wide range of imaginative sports and physical challenges. ”No matter what I throw at them they seem to rise to the challenge and give it their all.
 Helping kids to develop their physical initiative is very rewarding”

 Becky became a parent helper when her Son Sam joined in October 2011.
 As a super-active mum Becky gets involved in a wide variety of childrens’ after-school and sporting activities from vocal touchline support at Leckhampton Rovers on a Saturday morning to helping out at various after-school clubs.
 As well helping to keep order when things get a bit too lively Becky keeps track of achievements and the awarding of badges.
 Becky hopes to continue to help out at Beavers when Sam’s younger brother Charlie starts officially later this year.